apiaryio/ivy/README.md

     console.log('result is', result);
 }

-if (process.env.NODE_ENV==='producer') {
 // task must be explicitly registered for now
-   // we'd like to change that in the future ivy.registerTask(factorial, {
+// we'd like to change that in the future

+// Also, task must be both available and registered on both client
+// and producer
+ivy.registerTask(factorial, {
    'name':   'testpackage.factorial',
    'queue':  'testpackage' //,
 //    'route':  'testpackage.route1',
 //    'priority': 0,
 //    retry:    true,
 //    maxRetries: 10
 });

+if (process.env.NODE_ENV==='producer') {
   // execute task
-  ivy.delay(factorial, 5);
+  ivy.delayedCall(factorial, 5);

 }
 elseif (process.env.NODE_ENV==='worker') {